Hand Crafted Footballs

 “Trading Footballs” has long been an integral component of the Africa Goal project, started during the 2006 campaign.
 Throughout the campaign, the Africa Goal team trades genuine industry-standard footballs in exchange for locally hand-crafted footballs.
 These balls – made out whatever materials are easily available, including discarded plastic bags, fabric, string, wool, banana leafs, natural rubber, to name but a few – are a symbol of African creativity, a passion for football and ingenuity in the face of adversity.
 The fact that many people cannot afford to buy a football does not stop anyone from enjoying, and finding a way to play, the ‘beautiful game’.

 To date, the team have collected over 1000 unique hand-crafted footballs from ten different African countries – each with their own story.
-These footballs have been exhibited in galleries in the United States, Kenya, Zimbabwe and South Africa.
-Most recently, the footballs were exhibited at the 2010 Harare International Festival of the Arts (HIFA) and the SADC Global Village Exhibition in Johannesburg, South Africa at the end of the 2010 World Cup.
+These footballs have been exhibited in galleries in the United States, Belgium, Israel, Kenya, Zimbabwe and South Africa.
+Among other exhibits the home made footballs were exhibited at the 2010 Harare International Festival of the Arts (HIFA) and the SADC Global Village Exhibition in Johannesburg, South Africa at the end of the 2010 World Cup.
 These exhibitions have helped to fund the purchase of more footballs, share the Africa Goal story more widely, as well as raise money for HIV and AIDS projects – using football as a tool and platform for good.

-The footballs traded previously were generously donated by Werder Bremen Football Club, SAfAIDS, Alive & Kicking and Select Ltd.
+The footballs traded previously were generously donated by Nike Belgium, One World Football, Werder Bremen Football Club, SAfAIDS, Alive & Kicking and Select Ltd.